Consensus or Controversy? Documenting and Discussing Investigators’ Approaches to the Management of Colorectal Cancer

 MD, MS

-The University of Texas MD Anderson Cancer Center Houston, Texas
+The University of Texas MD Anderson Cancer Center, Houston, Texas

-Professor Department of Gastrointestinal Medical Oncology
+Professor, Department of Gastrointestinal Medical Oncology

 Christopher Lieu